 If your children are going trick-or-treating in any way, it’s important to discuss the dangers.
 Trick or treat expeditions are for the most part nothing more than harmless fun.
 However, the festivities have been shown to precipitate a variety of dangers, especially when the kids get to go out alone.

 The association between Halloween and kidnapping might not be prevalent but it is definitely worth nothing.
-With kids out unsupervised and at odd hours, there is always the risk of abduction incidents .
+With kids out unsupervised and at odd hours, there is always the risk of abduction incidents.
 Typically, crowded and active communities make this less of a risk.
-However because of covid, you can’t rely on crowds to ensure that your kid is safe as everyone will likely be social distancing (as they should).
-So as a parent you can never really be too careful so this is a risk you cannot afford to ignore, be precautious and talk to your kids about avoiding long conversations with strangers or giving too much information to people they don’t know.
+But as a parent you can never really be too careful so this is a risk you cannot afford to ignore, be precautious and talk to your kids about avoiding long conversations with strangers or giving too much information to people they don’t know.

 When you’re planning for your child’s Halloween costume, make sure that the costume doesn’t make it difficult for you or anyone else to see them in the dark.
 Bright colors on the costume are a good idea, or even reflective wear.
 Cars are still on the road during Halloween, and others are out and about, energized and running around.
 It’s crucial that you and others can see your child in the dark.